Visionaries: Knights of the Magical Light: Action figures

-In 1987 Hasbro produced a set of figures after the cartoon series ended.
+In 1987, Hasbro produced a set of figures after the cartoon series ended.
 The figures had hologram stickers on both their chests and staffs, which resulted in their being expensive to produce.
 The toyline lasted one year, with figures of the twelve male characters produced along with four vehicles that were packaged with an exclusive figure.
 A second wave of characters was planned for release in 1988 but were never released due to the cartoon and the toyline's cancellation.

 Around the 2017 San Diego Comic-Con, a new action figure of Leoric was released at the convention and later at HasbroToyShop.com in limited quantities as part of the SDCC exclusive IDW Revolution set alongside Jetfire, Roadblock, Rom the Space Knight, a Dire Wraith, characters from the Micronauts, Matt Trakker and Action Man.

+In 2026, Super7 incorporated Visionaries into their ReAction+ action figure line.

 TV series

-In the UK, when the series was released on VHS, on five volumes, in the 80s, under the distributor ‘Video Gems’, ‘The Trail of Three Wizards’ was only broadcast and never commercially released.
+In the UK, when the series was released on VHS, on five volumes, in the 80s, under the distributor Video Gems, "The Trail of Three Wizards" was only broadcast and never commercially released.